Registering for Assistance/Help With Bookings

 Festival MapWe have now launched our Interactive Festival Map with further information about the accessibility of our venues and of the local businesses around Kendal that we are partnering with or recommend you visit over the Festival.
 Sunflower LanyardsIf you use a sunflower lanyard and are happy to wear this at the Festival, this will help our volunteers identify anybody who might need additional help or time to access our events.

-Blue Bay ParkingClick here for a map of parking in Kendal – this can be filtered to show only Blue Badge spaces.Online FestivalIf you are unable to join us in person or prefer tuning in from your own home, a huge amount of our Festival content will be availble to watch online – see our Kendal Mountain Player page for more information.
+Blue Bay ParkingClick here for a map of parking in Kendal – this can be filtered to show only Blue Badge spaces.Online FestivalIf you are unable to join us in person or prefer tuning in from your own home, a huge amount of our Festival content will be available to watch online – see our Kendal Mountain Player page for more information.

 Basecamp• Phone: 01539 732567• Address: Kirkland, Kendal, Cumbria, LA9 5AL• Wheelchair access: Yes – please bear in mind this is a very busy space.
 Quiet Hours are between 9:30-10:30AM on Friday and Sunday.• Accessible toilets: Yes, near the Abbot Hall Gallery.• Lift: N/A• Wheelchair space: yes, seating at our stages is easily rearranged so we can ensure there is space for wheelchair users to watch talks.
 We will have a number of marked Priority Seats for those who need them.• Blue Badge parking: Peppercorn Carpark, 3 x spaces.• Assistance dogs: Dogs are permitted in the Food Court and Abbot Hall Car Park areas of Basecamp.
 Only assistance dogs are permitted inside the tented Basecamp area as this is a busy space.